NXP/mcu-svui/sln_svui_iot_bootstrap/doc/readme.txt

 Toolchain supported
 ===================
-- MCUXpresso  11.2.0
+- MCUXpresso  11.8.0
-- GCC ARM Embedded  9.2.1

 Hardware requirements
 =====================
 - USB-C Cable
-- SLN-ALEXA-IOT Development Kit
+- SLN-SVUI-IOT Development Kit
 - Personal Computer
 - SEGGER J-Link
-- USB/UART converter
+- USB/UART converter (optional - this is used to check the logs)

 Board settings
 ==============
-Ensure J27 is set to position '1' (and is not set to serial downloader mode)
+Ensure J61 is set to position '12' (i.e. is not set to serial downloader mode)

 Connect the board with PC by using USB/UART converter:
-- board uart RX (pin 10 on J26) - connect it to TX pin on converter
+- board uart RX (pin 6 on J64) - connect it to TX pin on converter
-- board uart TX (pin 12 on J26) - connect it to RX pin on converter
+- board uart TX (pin 8 on J64) - connect it to RX pin on converter
-- board GND (pin 15 on J26)
+- board GND (pin 15 on J64)

 Prepare the Demo
 ================